msachi/kafka-streams-demo/README.md

 --property value.deserializer=org.apache.kafka.common.serialization.StringDeserializer
 ```

-Let's write a message with the console producer into the input topic `streams-plaintext-input` by entering a single line of text and then hit <RETURN>.
-This will send a new message to the input topic, where the message key is null and the message value is the string encoded text line that you just entered (in practice, input data for applications will typically be streaming continuously into Kafka, rather than being manually entered as we do in this demo):
+Let's write a message with the console producer into the input topic `streams-plaintext-input` by entering a single line of text and then hitting `<RETURN>`.
+This will send a new message to the input topic, where the message key is null and the message value is the string-encoded text line that we just entered (in practice, input data for applications will typically be streaming continuously into Kafka, rather than being manually entered as we do in this demo):

 ```
 I am free and that is why I am lost